 Table 13.
+Control Fields for Custo Table 13.
 Control Fields for Customizing a Foreign-Host Environment (continued) Control field Description Default value RESULTS_AGE_LIMIT Specifies the age criteria for retaining status information on completed mount and demount requests.
-The default value of "1" (one day) is used unless changed in this exit.
+The default value of "1" (or is used unless changed in text.
 The server maintains a file of results for mount and demount functions for which a final response is not requested.
 Record of a specific request is removed when a query is processed for that request.
 This parameter enables the server to prune requests information that has been on file for more than a specified number of days.